 - Maintain compliance with all other Office of Campus Engagement (OCE) policies, the University Doctrinal Statement, Community Standards and state/federal laws and regulations as outlined in the Student Handbook and on Biola’s website.
 More information may be found in the Club Officer Handbook.

-6. Should a student club be in violation of any University policy, the Assistant Director of Student Programming will assign appropriate consequences (including, but not limited to, deactivation) in consultation with Student Care and the Dean of Students.
-See the “Biola Community Standards: Sanctions for Student Organizations."
+Should a student club be in violation of any University policy, the Director of Campus Engagement s or his/her designee will assign appropriate consequences (including, but not limited to, deactivation) in consultation with Student Care and the Vice President for Student Development.
+See Community Standards: Sanctions for Student Organizations.